lepture/authlib/docs/jose/jws.rst

     jws.deserialize_json(data, load_public_key)

-Actually, there is a :meth:`JWS.serialize` and :meth:`JWS.deserialize`, which can automatically serialize and deserialize Compact and JSON Serializations.
+Actually, there is a :meth:`JsonWebSignature.serialize` and :meth:`JsonWebSignature.deserialize`, which can automatically serialize and deserialize Compact and JSON Serializations.

 The result of the ``deserialize_json`` is a dict, which contains ``header`` and ``payload``.
 The value of the ``header`` is a :class:`JWSHeader`.